 - After 30 seconds of no errors, service health will return to 100% and the canary workflow will start the canary release process over again.

 The final step in this Vamp Runner recipe deploys a workflow to automatically scale the services as their weights are rebalanced.
 Go ahead and run this step too - we will explain more about how Vamp manages autoscaling in a future tutorial.

 Clear up and move along

 You can set Vamp back to its initial (clean) state at any step in a recipe.
-Click the Clean up button on the right of the Recipes screen to remove all deployments, gateways, workflows and artifacts that have been created by the selected recipe.
-The status of each step will also be reset and you can start from the beginning again.
+Click RESET to remove all deployments, gateways, workflows and static artifacts that have been created by the selected recipe.
+After clean up, the status of each recipe step will be reset, so you can start from the beginning again.